Xerox vs. Lexmark: Which Printer Brand Is Best for Me?

 Coca-Cola vs. Pepsi.
 Ford vs. GM.
 Netflix vs. Hulu.

-But when it comes to a more unfamiliar industry, like printers, brand comparisons may seem more irrelevant.
+However, brand comparisons may seem less relevant when it comes to a more unfamiliar industry, like printers.

 “Does it really matter which brand of printer I purchase?
 I mean, it’s just a printer?”

-There are key differences in the variety of printers a brand sells, their features, supplies and all the additional print services that are offered that can help better not only your print environment but your overall work environment, as well.
+This is because each major printer brand offers something different, and it's not just about the machine's appearance.
+There are significant differences in the range of printers a brand offers, their features, supplies, and all the additional printing services that can improve your printing environment and your overall work environment.

-Today, we’re going to be looking at two of the major printer brands in the industry, Xerox and Lexmark.
+Today, we will examine two of the major printer brands in the industry: Xerox and Lexmark.

 Need a printer/copier?
-Download your free copy of the Complete Guide to Purchasing or Leasing a Printer for Your Business to make sure you get the right machine in place the first time.
+Download your free copy of the Complete Guide to Purchasing or Leasing a Printer for Your Business to ensure you get the right machine in place the first time.

 Overview of Xerox

-Xerox was founded in 1906 in Rochester, New York, and is credited with being the first printing company to manufacture and sell xerographic plain-paper copiers.
+The company Xerox was established in 1906 in Rochester, New York.
+It is known for being the first printing company to produce and market xerographic plain-paper copiers.

-Today, Xerox has over 13,000 active patents for innovation, and its products reach 160 countries worldwide.
+Today, Xerox holds more than 13,000 active patents for its innovations, and its products are distributed in 160 countries worldwide.

-Their product catalog largely consists of office single-function, multifunction and production printers for a wide array of workgroups.
+Their product catalog primarily consists of office single-function, multifunction, and production printers for various workgroups.

 Overview of Lexmark

-Lexmark is a relatively new company, founded in 1991, with the goal of accelerating “business transformation, turning information into insights, data into decisions and analytics into action,” according to their website.
+Lexmark is a relatively new company that was established in 1991 with the ambitious goal of accelerating business transformation.
+As stated on its website, its mission is to turn information into insights, data into decisions, and analytics into action.

-Headquartered in Lexington, Kentucky, their global reach spans over 170 countries worldwide and they are currently led by CEO Allen Waugerman.
+Headquartered in Lexington, Kentucky, the company has a global reach spanning over 170 countries worldwide.
+It is currently led by CEO Allen Waugerman, who has been in the position since 2019.

 To learn more about the top brands in the industry, read our blog listing the five best printer manufacturers in the world today.